“Don’t lift weights! You’ll look like a man.”

 Due to their child-bearing nature, women have a higher pain threshold than men.
 Let’s face it, they’re just less wimpy than most men out there.
 In my experience females are willing to go the extra mile when men are ready to give in and cry about the pain (and life in general).
 Some of the best training partners I’ve ever had were girls.

-3 sessions a week are absolutely sufficient to get fantastic results.
-Optionally, you can add a 4th session.
-More isn’t better, however.
+3-4 sessions a week are absolutely sufficient to get fantastic results.
+More isn’t better.
 Dial in your diet to maximize your results (check this out).

-Bellow I’ll give you an exemplary routine.
-A 3-day split focusing on the lower body, the core and the shoulders.
+Below, I’ll give you an exemplary routine.
+A 3-day split focusing on the lower body, the core, and shoulders.
 I’ll also equip you with the best exercises you need to get in phenomenal shape.
 You can add additional exercises to keep things fresh and interesting but it’s not mandatory.
 Pick 1-3 exercises per muscle group (4-6 exercises per session) and get to work.

 Female Terminator routine: